PRP (Platelet Rich Plasma)

 PRP therapy is a breakthrough treatment that has helped many of our patients stay active and achieve profound relief from osteoarthritis, tendon injuries, chronic pain, acute athletic injuries and a number of other conditions.

-To be considered an ideal candidate, your injury or condition should be of a mild to moderate level.
-If it’s very severe or advanced, you may require a stronger and more comprehensive treatment approach incorporating bone marrow stem cell therapy.
+To be considered an ideal candidate, your injury or condition should be of a mild to moderate level taking into account both imaging findings and functional status.
+If it’s very severe or advanced, you may require other orthobiologic interventions

 Frequently Asked Questions